Tianyi-debug/Evo-RLT/README.md

 ## 🎯 Evo-RLT Focus

-- **Standalone RLT reproduction:** this repository presents RLT as an independent LeRobot-based reproduction for the pi paper, rather than as a branch or submodule of another project.
+- **RLT reproduction:** this repository presents RLT as an independent LeRobot-based reproduction for the pi paper, rather than as a branch or submodule of another project.
 - **Open training path:** the code covers VLA finetuning, RL-token learning, transition-cache generation, and chunk actor-critic training.
 - **Real-robot deployment path:** the recording wrapper supports VLA/RLT rollout, RTC defaults, pedal labels, and human-in-the-loop collection.

 ## 📰 News

-- **[2026-06-26]** Added a higher-quality rollout GIF and affiliations.
-- **[2026-06-26]** Added training dataset and checkpoint links, and folded runtime registration into installation.
+- **[2026-06-26]** Added training dataset and checkpoint links.
-- **[2026-06-25]** Added a GitHub-rendered rollout GIF for the repository homepage.
-- **[2026-06-25]** Refreshed the README to describe Evo-RLT as a standalone RLT reproduction and added hardware setup differences from Evo-RL.

 ## 🧭 Table of Contents